The Future of Liberty with Mitch Daniels

 Amity Shlaes (45:21):

-How many gardeners did it take to take care of these?
-I don't know, magnolias, these whatever is these pines.
-Oh my gosh, this is a beautiful place.
-And what this political correctness movement and the general, I don't know, the general student protest movement has done is trample those spaces without regard for what the institution is trying to do and without any love for the institution.
-I think what bothers many undergraduates at all these institutions and certainly Yale, is not just the content of what the protestors might be saying, their disloyalty is what bothers them.
+I think what bothers many undergraduates at all these institutions, and certainly Yale, is not just the content of what the protestors might be saying.
+Their disloyalty is what bothers them.
 So I hate Yale.
 Why should I be respectful of Yale?
-It gave me financial aid, but it's a crook, no thankfulness.
-And Coolidge was a very thankful man, and he taught gratitude.
-And the net effect is the century-old effort to create a commons where they can be interesting discussions.
-Where we can learn is so undermined and dashed by this instead the campus.
+It gave me financial aid, but it's a crook.
+No thankfulness.
+Coolidge was a very thankful man and he taught gratitude.
+The net effect is the century old effort to create commons where there can be interesting discussion and where we can learn, is so undermined and dashed by this.

 Mitch Daniels (48:41):